 Instead, you can try out simple digital medical jobs, such as:

 1. Medical transcriptionist.
 Becoming a medical transcriptionist while you hustle and try to build your portfolio is not a bad option.
 As it turns out, you can earn some decent amount for merely typing out the recorded dictation from doctors.

 2. Spokesperson – Many companies hire credible doctors to be the spokesperson for their supplement products.
 Please note that this job is for specialized doctors and experts in the field of medicine.
 The most significant upside of this job is its high pay.

 3. Researcher – You can help pharmacy-based consulting companies research various subjects, including Pharmaceutical Market Research, the aging population, cancer treatments, and so forth.

 4. Copywriter – We have already covered writing and editing in our previous point.
 However, the health industry also hires transcriptionists in addition to traditional writers.

 5. Associate Scientific Director – Do you have an advanced degree in life sciences?
 Then this job is an excellent option for you.
 Working as a freelance associate scientific director primarily entails creating content for a variety of therapeutic areas.

 I would recommend pitching to freelance websites, such as:

 Do you have an eye for visual aesthetics?

 If yes, then you can leap into design consultancy jobs.
 The best part is that having a formal degree is not a barrier in this field when you’re independent.

 Your creative insight and ability to self-educate can make you grow by leaps and bounds.

 Design consultants can work in several domains, including:

 Just like content, you can’t space web design either.
 Every page on the internet requires UX and design.
-That’s the reason why this job is so popular amid freelancers.
+That’s the reason why this job is so popular among freelancers.

 Your work as a website design consultant includes analyzing a website’s design and determine how it can be improved visually to increase conversion.